 If you are feeling anxious, you may feel like drinking more alcohol than usual, but this will make the anxiety worse, so you should try to drink alcohol in moderation.

 The government recommends that healthy adults drink no more than two standard drinks a day and no more than four standard drinks on a single occasion.
-A standard drink contains 10g of alcohol.
-For example, 285mL of full strength beer contains 1.1 standard drinks and a small glass of wine (100mL) is one standard drink.
+A standard drink is a can or stubbie of mid-strength beer, 100ml of wine, or a 30ml shot of spirits.

 Quitting smoking is one of the best ways to improve your overall health and wellbeing.
 It can also help reduce anxiety.
 If you need help with quitting you should visit your doctor for advice or visit the Quitnow website.

-Medication such as antidepressants may be necessary if the above approaches are not enough.
-Medication is usually recommended in combination with the measures described above.
+Medicine such as antidepressants may be necessary if other treatments are not enough.
+Medicine is usually recommended in combination with the strategies described above.

 Treatment for anxiety can take time, and a good support network makes the process easier.
 But letting go of and recovering from anxiety is achievable.